PGA champ Thomas not alone in going to Colonial from Tulsa

 “Got a lot of rest the last few days.
 I practically just slept — I didn’t realize how tired I really was,” said Zalatoris, the 14th-ranked player who two weeks ago missed the cut at his hometown Byron Nelson.

 Thomas will play the first two rounds in a group with defending Colonial champ Jason Kokrak and Scottie Scheffler, the world’s No. 1 player even after he missed the cut at Southern Hills.
-Zalatoris is with former Colonial champs Justin Rose (2018) and Kevin Kisner (2017) in a group just ahead of Pereira.
+Zalatoris is with 2017 Colonial champion Kevin Kisner just a group ahead of Pereira.

 The last seven Colonial winners, and nine former champions overall, are set to play.
 There are six of the world’s top 10 players — and 11 of the top 25 — with ninth-ranked Jordan Spieth the only Colonial winner also in that group.